rortan134/use-selectify/README.md

     yarn
     ```

-4. Start the Storybook preview
+4. Start the Storybook preview for development

     ```sh
     yarn storybook